pedropaim/Quad-Rotor-Controller/README.md

 cmd.desiredThrustsN[3] = (cBar - pBar - qBar - rBar) / 4.f;
 ```

 ## Body-Rate Control

-"The controller should be a proportional controller on body rates to commanded moments.
-The controller should take into account the moments of inertia of the drone when calculating the commanded moments."
+The Body-Rate Controller (method BodyRateControl) is a proportional controller.
+The control signal is computed as the product of the body rate error (commanded body rate minus current body rate) multiplied by the moment of inertia and a proportional control gain kp:

 ```
 momentCmd[0] = (pqrCmd[0] - pqr[0])*Ixx*kpPQR[0];